-The new world order for workspaces will be one where teams, that previously worked together, will now need to find a way to work apart.
+The new world order for workspaces software will be one where teams that previously worked together will now need to find a way to work apart.
 Once employers are ready to accept staff back at the office, one big concern that’ll overshadow their plans is: How do I make the office a safe yet efficient place?

 In the backdrop of social distancing, it would seem as though “safe” and “efficient” might be mutually exclusive terms.
 But not really…at least, not if you use the appropriate social distancing tools and software to help you.

 There’s a lot said about physical distancing in the street, the mall or in the park.
 So long as you stay within your “bubble”, you’re fine.
 However, when it comes to the workplace, it’s not always that cut and dry.
 Unlike the street, where you just wave and walk on, workspace social distancing is more challenging.

 There’re meetings and scrum sessions all day.
 Staff must consult and communicate – sometimes intensely, and in person – to get the job done.
 Employees must demonstrate prototypes, and clients need the opportunity to inspected goods.
 And equipment taken apart and put back together by teams in the same lab or workshop.

 So, how do employers build bubbles in these situations?

 A great way to start creating work bubbles is by implementing feature-rich room booking software.
 These tools empower employees to log in remotely and book rooms (and other workspaces, like desks and cubicles) appropriate for the work they plan to do.
 For instance: